Tools to Accurately Assess ProliferationDownload PDF ▸

 Immunostaining of BrdU labeled HeLa cells with Mouse Anti-BrdU Antibody, clone Bu20a (MCA2483, red).
 Cytoplasm was stained with Rabbit Anti-GAPDH Antibody (AHP1628, green).
 PureBlu DAPI (1351303, blue) was used as a nuclear counterstain.

 Mouse Anti-BrdU Antibody, clone Bu20a is one of the most commonly used anti-BrdU antibodies.
 The product is supported by comprehensive protocols for use in flow cytometry and immunocytochemistry, and 10 publications.

 Find out more about BrdU

-Western blot analysis of whole cell lysates probed with Goat Anti-NPM Antibody (VPA00058) followed by detection with HRP conjugated Donkey Anti-Sheep/Goat IgG (1/10,000, STAR88P) and visualized on the ChemiDoc MP with 17 second exposure.
+Western blot analysis of whole cell lysates probed with Goat Anti-NPM Antibody (VPA00058) followed by detection with HRP conjugated Donkey Anti-Sheep/Goat IgG (1/10,000, STAR88P) and visualized on the ChemiDoc MP Imaging System with 17 sec exposure.
 Arrow points to NPM (molecular weight 38 kDa).